-This presentation includes the Company's non-GAAP financial measures: adjusted EBITDA, distributable cash flow, adjusted free cash flow, adjusted gross margin and adjusted operating margin.
+This presentation includes the Company's non-GAAP financial measures: adjusted EBITDA, distributable cash flow, adjusted free cash flow and adjusted operating margin (segment).
 The following tables provide reconciliations of these non-GAAP financial measures to their most directly comparable GAAP measures.
-These non-GAAP financial measures should not be considered as alternatives to GAAP measures such as net income, operating income, net cash flows provided by operating activities or any other GAAP measure of liquidity or financial performance.

 The Company utilizes non-GAAP measures to analyze the Company's performance.
-Adjusted gross margin, adjusted operating margin, adjusted EBITDA, distributable cash flow, and adjusted free cash flow are non-GAAP measures.
-The GAAP measure most directly comparable to these non-GAAP measures are gross margin, income (loss) from operations and net income (loss) attributable to TRC.
-These non-GAAP measures should not be considered as an alternative to the comparable GAAP measures and have important limitations as analytical tools.
+Adjusted EBITDA, distributable cash flow, adjusted free cash flow and adjusted operating margin (segment) are non-GAAP measures.
+The GAAP measure most directly comparable to these non-GAAP measures are income (loss) from operations, net income (loss) attributable to TRC and segment operating margin.
+These non-GAAP measures should not be considered as an alternative to GAAP measures and have important limitations as analytical tools.
 Investors should not consider these measures in isolation or as a substitute for analysis of the Company's results as reported under GAAP.
-Additionally, because the Company's non-GAAP measures exclude some, but not all, items that affect net income, and are defined differently by different companies within the Company's industry, the Company's definitions may not be comparable with similarly titled measures of other companies, thereby diminishing their utility.
+Additionally, because the Company's non-GAAP measures exclude some, but not all, items that affect income and segment operating margin, and are defined differently by different companies within the Company's industry, the Company's definitions may not be comparable with similarly titled measures of other companies, thereby diminishing their utility.
 Management compensates for the limitations of the Company's non-GAAP measures as analytical tools by reviewing the comparable GAAP measures, understanding the differences between the measures and incorporating these insights into the Company's decision-making processes.